tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/search-documents.md

 ---
-title: Search Documents (api-version=2020-06-30-Preview)
+title: Search Documents (2021-04-30-Preview)
-description: Preview version of the Search Documents REST API for Cognitive Search. ms.date: 05/19/2021 ms.service: cognitive-search ms.topic: language-reference ms.devlang: rest-api
+description: Preview version of the Search Documents REST API for Azure Cognitive Search. ms.date: 07/20/2021

+ms.service: cognitive-search
+ms.topic: language-reference
+ms.devlang: rest-api

-author: "Brjohnstmsft"
+author: HeidiSteen
-ms.author: "brjohnst"
+ms.author: heidist
 ms.manager: nitinme
 ---

 # Search Documents (Preview REST API)

-**API Version: 2020-06-30-Preview**
+**API Version: 2021-04-30-Preview**

 > [!Important]
 > This preview API adds a **semantic** query type and responses, a **speller** parameter that provides spell correction, and  a **featuresMode** parameter that can report on per-field term frequency, per-field similarity score, and per-field number of unique matches.
 A new **queryLanguage** parameter is required for both semantic queries and **speller**.